TwilioDevEd/airtng-servlets/README.md

    ![Configure Voice](http://howtodocs.s3.amazonaws.com/twilio-number-config-all-med.gif)

-   To start using `ngrok` on our project you'll have to execute to the following line in the _command prompt_.
+   To start using `ngrok` in our project you'll have to execute the following line in the _command prompt_.

    ```
    ngrok http 8080 -host-header="localhost:8080"